 (F-TanTheta in Zemax) for all types of projections

-- All image formation or projection types can be useful in certain applications
+All image formation or projection types can be useful.
+Which one depends on the application

-- Perspective projection is useful to preserve straight lines in image.
-But maximal field of view should be less 140 degrees.
-Widely used in lenses for photography and aero photo lenses
+Perspective projection is useful to preserve straight lines in an image.
+The maximal field of view should however be less than 140 degrees.
+This is widely used in photography lenses and aero photo lenses

-- Stereographic projection is useful if preserving shape of small object on image plane is required.
-FOV can be more 180 deg.
-Widely used in machine vision systems.
+Stereographic projection is useful if preserving the shape of small object on image plane is required.
+FOV can be more than 180 deg.
+This is widely used in machine vision systems.

-- Equidistant projection is useful if preserving angular sizes of object on image plane is required.
-FOV can be more 180 deg.
-Widely used in fish eye lenses and astronomical cameras.
+Equidistant projection is useful if preserving angular sizes of object on image plane is required.
+FOV can be more than 180 deg.
+This is widely used in fish eye lenses and astronomical cameras.

-- Equisolid projection is useful if preserving constant ration of solid angles in object and image spaces is required.
-FOV can be more 180 deg.
-Used in scientific photography.
+Equisolid projection is useful if preserving constant ration of solid angles in object and image spaces is required.
+FOV can be more than 180 deg.
+This is used in scientific photography.

-- Orthographic projection is useful if eveness of illumination throught etire image plane is required.
+Orthographic projection is useful if evenness of illumination through the entire image plane is required.
 FOV can be up to 180 degrees.
-Used in cheap cameras and door eye viewers.
+This is used in cheap cameras and door eye viewers.

 1. Field of View – Rectilinear and Fishye Lenses